Social-Do-Gooders/localy/README.md

 In a future version, we hope to incorporate the following features
 - view and attend local meetups
 - engage with other users/organizations via social media functionality
+- filter results based on proximity to current location

 ## 🚀 Demo